 • 2 tablespoons unsalted butter at room temperature

-• 1 bag frozen pearl onions 14 ounces
+• 2 cups frozen pearl onions (optional)

 • Chopped fresh parsley for garnish